Moderna to supply Africa with up to 110 million COVID doses | Health

 - Kenya

-Moderna says it will make up to 110 million doses of its COVID-19 vaccine available to African countries.
+Moderna on Tuesday said it will make up to 110 million doses of its COVID-19 vaccine available to African countries, which local officials called a breakthrough on the world's least vaccinated continent.

 Moderna said this agreement is separate from its deal with the global COVAX project to supply up to 500 million doses from late this year through 2022.
 COVAX aims to supply doses to low- and middle-income countries.